DanielMwendwa/kasarani.pefa.church/content/about-us/evangelistic.md

   spacing:
     padding: ['2px', '0', '0']
 ---
 Evangelism is designed for the church and the church is designed for evangelism.
-A healthy culture of evangelism does not aim at remaking the church for the sake of evangelism.
-Instead, we highlight the way God designed the church to display and proclaim the gospel simply by being the church.